babenkoivan/scout-elasticsearch-driver/README.md

-make:search-rule | `name` - The name of the class | Creates a new search rule. make:aggregate-rule | `name` - The name of the class | Creates a new aggregate rule. make:suggest-rule | `name` - The name of the class | Creates a new suggest rule. elastic:create-index | `index-configurator` - The index configurator class | Creates an Elasticsearch index. elastic:update-index | `index-configurator` - The index configurator class | Updates settings and mappings of an Elasticsearch index. elastic:drop-index | `index-configurator` - The index configurator class | Drops an Elasticsearch index.
+make:search-rule | `name` - The name of the class | Creates a new search rule. make:aggregate-rule | `name` - The name of the class | Creates a new aggregate rule. make:suggest-rule | `name` - The name of the class | Creates a new suggest rule. make:highlight-rule | `name` - The name of the class | Creates a new highlight rule. elastic:create-index | `index-configurator` - The index configurator class | Creates an Elasticsearch index. elastic:update-index | `index-configurator` - The index configurator class | Updates settings and mappings of an Elasticsearch index. elastic:drop-index | `index-configurator` - The index configurator class | Drops an Elasticsearch index.